Snowdon Mountain Railway: Centenary

 As part of the centenary celebrations the railway held an enthusiasts' weekend in September 1996.
 This was one of the few occasions when the public were allowed to visit the railway's workshops.
 Scrap pinion rings were also sold as (rather large) souvenirs.
 From this time the locomotives were painted in differing liveries, but by 2005 this practice had ended.

 Summit building project

-In 2006 the Snowdon summit cafe was demolished and construction of a new visitor centre was started.
+In 2006 the Snowdon summit café was demolished and construction of a new visitor centre was started.
 While this construction was taking place passenger trains terminated at Clogwyn, but the line and a works train was still used to transport workers and materials to the project.
 On some days, however, the train could not reach the summit and the workers had to walk down to Rocky Valley.
 The new building, Hafod Eryri (loosely translated from Welsh as "high summer residence of Snowdonia"), was officially opened by First Minister Rhodri Morgan on 12 June 2009.